marick/structural-typing/README.md

 ```

 The above are two (possibly dubious) examples of my emphasis on
 pleasing shorthand.
-Another example is shown by the following:
+Another example is motivated by the following:

 ```clojure
 user=> (built-like {[] [string?]} "foo")